Ryankearns9/DigComm_Lab4/README.md

 Amplitude Shift Keying

+Amplitude shift keying is the act of modulating symbols via changes in amplitude for transmitted signal.
+In this lab, we built an RF ASK signal

 1. What is the relationship between the digital signal and the presence of the carrier in the ASK signal?

+As shown in the below image, symbols for the ASK signal are transmitted by either the carrier signal being active or inactive.
+In other words, the signal is transmitted so that a 1 is the carrier signal frequency and a 0 is no transmission.
 ![alt text](https://github.com/Ryankearns9/DigComm_Lab4/tree/main/imgs/picture_1.png)

+2. What is the ASK signal's voltage when the digitial signal is logic-0? **Tip**: If you're not sure, briefly set the Channel 2 *Input Coupling* control to the GND

 ![alt text](https://github.com/Ryankearns9/DigComm_Lab4/tree/main/imgs/picture_2.png)

+3. What feature of the ASK signal suggests that it's an AM signal? **Tip**: If you're not sure, see the preliminary discussion

 ![alt text](https://github.com/Ryankearns9/DigComm_Lab4/tree/main/imgs/picture_3a.png)